jenridunn/bing-images-search-and-download/README.md

 ## Introduction

-> Use this python class to search and download images (images from the original source and thumbnails) to your computer using Bing's API.
+> Use this python class to search and download images (images from the original source and thumbnails) to your computer using the Bing Image Search API.
 If you are a deep learning practitioner you will find this class very useful for obtaining data sets to train neuronal networks for computer vision algorithms.

 ## Code Samples